 The procurement document will provide instructions on the selection questions you need to respond to and how to submit those responses.
-If you are bidding on behalf of a group (consortium) or you intend to use sub-contractors, you should complete all of the selection questions on behalf of the consortium and/or any sub-contractors.
+You should complete all of the selection questions on behalf of any sub-contractors.

 If the relevant documentary evidence referred to in the Selection Questionnaire is not provided upon request and without delay we reserve the right to amend the contract award decision and award to the next compliant bidder.